Military history of African Americans in the American Civil War: Confederate Army

 Blacks did not serve in the Confederate Army as combat troops, per law.
 Blacks were not merely not recruited; service was actively forbidden by the Confederacy for the majority of its existence.
 Enslaved blacks were sometimes used for camp labor, however.
 Other times, when a son or sons in a slaveholding family enlisted, he would take along a family slave to work as a personal servant.
-Such slaves would perform non-combat duties such as carrying and loading supplies, but they were not soldiers.
+These slaves, such as Weary Clyburn, Marlboro Jones, William Mack Lee, and Jefferson Shields, would perform non-combat duties such as carrying and loading supplies, but they were not soldiers.
 Still, even these civilian usages were comparatively infrequent.
 In areas where the Union Army approached, a wave of slave escapes would inevitably follow; Southern blacks would inevitably offer themselves as scouts who knew the territory to the Federals.
 Confederate armies were rationally nervous about having too many blacks marching with them, as their patchy loyalty to the Confederacy meant that the risk of one turning runaway and informing the Federals as to the rebel army's size and position was substantial.
 Opposition to arming blacks was even stauncher.
 Many in the South feared slave revolts already, and arming blacks would make the threat of mistreated slaves overthrowing their masters even greater.

 The closest the Confederacy came to seriously attempting to equip colored soldiers in the army proper came in the last few weeks of the war.
 The Confederate Congress narrowly passed a bill allowing slaves to join the army.
 The bill did not offer or guarantee an end to their servitude as an incentive to enlist, and only allowed slaves to enlist with the consent of their masters.
 Even this weak bill, supported by Robert E. Lee, passed only narrowly, by a 9–8 vote in the Senate.
 President Jefferson Davis signed the law on March 13, 1865, but went beyond the terms in the bill by issuing an order on March 23 to offer freedom to slaves so recruited.
 The emancipation offered, however, was reliant upon a master's consent; "no slave will be accepted as a recruit unless with his own consent and with the approbation of his master by a written instrument conferring, as far as he may, the rights of a freedman."
 According to historian William C. Davis, President Davis felt that blacks would not fight unless they were guaranteed their freedom after the war.
 Gaining this consent from slaveholders, however, was an "unlikely prospect".

 THE BATTALION from Camps Winder and Jackson, under the command of Dr. Chambliss, including the company of colored troops under Captain Grimes, will parade on the square on Wednesday evening, at 4* o'clock.
 This is the first company of negro troops raised in Virginia.
 It was organized about a month since, by Dr. Chambliss, from the employees of the hospitals, and served on the lines during the recent Sheridan raid.